Rare children's books

 The oldest children’s books, special editions, signed copies and fragile or vulnerable items are held in this collection.
 Published across five centuries, these books reveal developments in social history, education, publishing techniques and changing perceptions of childhood.

-The didactic tone of early children’s books lightened during the 19th century.
-A greater emphasis on books for children’s entertainment combined with developments in production techniques to diversify the form and content of children’s books.
+The didactic tone of early children’s books lightened during the 19th century, when a greater emphasis on books for entertainment combined with developments in production techniques to diversify the form and content of children’s books.

 Vibrantly coloured toy books were produced in Europe, America and Australia during the last third of the 19th century.
 The British master printer Edmund Evans produced a series of toy books illustrated by Walter Crane, Randolph Caldecott and Kate Greenaway, and examples of these can be found in the collection.